angrybacon/doomsday-wiki/markdown/articles/2020/06/22/fat-stacks.md

 inform future decisions.

-The main downside to discard, and why it is not the most prevalent secondary interaction element, after counter magic, is of course :card[Veil of Summer].
+The main downside to discard, and why it is not the most prevalent secondary interaction element, after countermagic, is of course :card[Veil of Summer].
 Firing a discard spell into an open {G} mana is a recipe for giving your opponent a 2 for 1.
 Despite this current meta trend, it's still worth running, it just requires some additional consideration for timing of use.